Why the “Spirit of 1776” wagon is so important!

 Taxation without representation was an essential argument for women’s voting rights going back to the 1848 Seneca Falls, NY women’s convention.
 It was embedded in the national women’s suffrage movement, as well as social movements throughout the 20th century.
 It continues as a pivotal reference point today.

-The 1776 wagon, a symbol of grassroots organizing and patriotic protest, is now on exhibit at the New York State Capitol building in Albany, New York.
-The vehicle will be featured starting in April 2017 at the New York State Museum and then later in the year for the museum’s November large exhibition that goes through May 2018.
+The 1776 wagon, a symbol of grassroots organizing and patriotic protest, was on exhibit at the New York State Capitol building in Albany, New York during Women’s History Month in March of 2017.
+The vehicle is now featured in the New York State Museum’s lobby.
+In November 2017 it will be part of the museum’s November large exhibition that runs through May 2018.
 Follow the suffrage wagon for more information.

 New York State is considered the “cradle” of the women’s rights movement in the United States.
-And the 1776 wagon is an essential part of this legacy as are numerous historic sites and constituencies in support of cultural heritage tourism.
+And the 1776 wagon is an essential part of this legacy as are numerous historic sites and constituencies linked to cultural heritage tourism.

 STATE SUFFRAGE CENTENNIAL OBSERVANCES ARE KEY ROAD MARKS IN TIME